History of Scunthorpe United F.C.: Non-League: 2022–present

 On 25 January 2023, the club announced the immediate takeover of the club by former Ilkeston Town chairman David Hilton, and won their first away game for over a year, securing a 1–0 victory at Halifax Town.
 On 29 January 2023, Peterborough Sports manager Jimmy Dean was appointed Iron manager, with Nelson staying on as head coach.
 Hilton settled the club's HMRC tax debt, spelling the end of the transfer embargo, and the club signed six new players, but the club still suffered their ninth home league defeat of the season, beaten 3–1 by Barnet on 3 February 2023 to stay 23rd in the National League.
 In April 2023, Hilton announced that, to cut costs, the club would be closing its academy and training 70 mi away in Ilkeston, but fan feedback led to the latter decision being reversed – players would continue to train at Glanford Park, but the academy closure and some staff redundancies would go ahead.
 On 10 April 2023, with a 2–0 loss to Oldham Athletic, the side were relegated, for the second successive season, to the National League North.

 In September 2023, Hilton put the club up for sale.
 The move followed publication of an article in The Athletic detailing past fraud offences and prison sentences served by him.
 On 28 September 2023, Hilton reportedly withdrew the club's funding, and the club said that, after its 7 October league game against Brackley, future fixtures would be played at Gainsborough Trinity's home ground, The Northolme, due to a land dispute with Glanford Park's owner, Coolsilk (owned by Peter Swann).
 Gainsborough, however, said Scunthorpe's statement was issued without their knowledge or consent.
 HMRC was also set to issue a winding-up petition against Scunthorpe United.

 On 4 October 2023, the club was sold to local businesswoman Michelle Harness.
 Tahina Akther, a local born Barrister, crafted a deal that enabled The New Show Ground Community Interest Company, a not for profit entity, to purchase Glanford Park.
 By utilising a CIC structure it ensured that Glanford Park is now "asset locked" and is for the benefit of the community going forward.
 The purchase was completed on 29 November.
 As part of the deal the local council also purchased the surrounding land including the training fields and car parks for development.

 They finished their first season in the sixth tier as runners-up but lost on penalties in the play-off semi-final to Boston United.
+A year later, at the end of the 2024–25 season, the club earned promotion back to the National League at the second time of asking, defeating Chester 2–1 in the play-off final having finished second in the regular season.